 Albums like this are so important to me and I love them.
 The ones that take you on a journey from track one to the end.
 Every gritty feeling to the literal sunshine you feel from getting past something is amazing.
 This is why my music posts probably go on forever.
 Everyone either skims them or clicks out halfway through because I just have too much to say.
 But that’s okay.
 If anything I write these for myself.
 Just to get my thoughts out of my head from being so excited about an album.
 Which is pretty often.

 In conclusion, Lindsay Ell did THAT.
 Please go stream/buy heart theory.
 Support this badass woman.
-And support all the women of country who are literally out here killing it right now.
+And support all the women of country music who are literally out here killing it right now.
 They do not get an ounce of recognition that they rightfully deserve.